Masters Clinical Pharmacy Degree PgDip/MSc

 The first two modules of the course are common to both routes and studied over two semesters:

 Students progressing to the MSc stage have an opportunity to develop skills and expertise in relation to research and development of pharmacy services.
-The MSc stage of the course is common to both routes and allows you to carry out work in health services research methods and a research project in either sector of practice.
 The project area is chosen by you and therefore relevant to your practice and should produce outcomes that allow you to evaluate and develop local services.
-The two modules that are studied during the MSc Stage are:

 3. How you will learn